-I feel like most people talk about how sick they were or how amazing they felt while they were pregnant.
+Most people talk about how sick they were or how amazing they felt while they were pregnant.
 I really didn’t feel like I fell into either group.
 I had good days and bad days but I was never really sick and I never felt better pregnant than I do when I am not pregnant.

 3. The hormone changes happen when they happen, there is not a schedule and everyone is different.

 I know of a lot of women who talked about crying all of the time, especially during the second trimester.
 I didn’t really experience a lot of that but every now and then I would cry for no reason at all and usually I couldn’t even pin point a trigger.

 4. People are going to tell you that you don’t look very pregnant (DONT DO THIS)